Tommy McKearney: Hunger strike

 McKearney was involved in the blanket and dirty protests, and took part in the 1980 hunger strike along with other IRA members.
 Prior to commencing the hunger strike, McKearney told his mother and father:

 He spent 53 days on hunger strike, from 27 October to 18 December and, according to a doctor had only a few hours left to live when the strike was called off.

 Split from Provisional IRA

 In 1986, alongside 25 republican prisoners in HM Prison Maze, McKearney split from the Provisional IRA and formed a new organisation called the League of Communist Republicans.
-McKearney was the main ideologue behind the group, which took on a Marxist-Leninist outlook and analysis of Northern Ireland.
+McKearney was the main theoretician behind the group, which took on a Marxist-Leninist outlook and analysis of Northern Ireland.
 McKearney called on the Provisional IRA to either return to a "ground war" against the British state or cease fighting altogether, rather than its strategy at that time of seldom but spectacular attacks.
 The members of the League believed that the "spectacular" attacks were too often botched, and too often resulted in the deaths of IRA members.
 The league rejected electoralism and instead called for mass struggle against the British.
 However, it also made clear this mass struggle must be led by a Vanguard party.

 The League would fold in 1991 following the collapse of the Soviet Union.